loelschlaeger/ino/tests/testthat/_snaps/nop.md

       Optimization results:
        No optimization results saved.

-# Nop object with parameters can be initialized
+# hmm Nop object with parameters can be initialized

     Code
       print(hmm)